lgastako/resume/README.md

 most of my career, but I have always been a polyglot developer at heart.
-The vast majority of my professional career has been spent doing some sort of web based development in various environments (C, Java, ASP, ASP.NET, Ruby/Rails, Python/Django, Clojure/ClojureScript and Haskell) but I am comfortable with other languages and enviroments as well.
+The vast majority of my professional career has been spent doing some sort of web based development in various environments (C, Java, ASP, ASP.NET, Ruby/Rails, Python/Django, Clojure/ClojureScript and Elm/Haskell) but I am comfortable with other languages and enviroments as well.
 I have strong SQL and database skills.
 PostgreSQL and Redis are my favorite SQL and NoSQL datastores respectively, but I am experienced and comfortable with many others.